brownpanthera/ppspace/src/content/blog/addons.md

 <br>
 <br>

-You can Download Visual Studio Build Tools to get the complete Windows development toolchain: cl.exe (compiler), link.exe (linker), Windows SDK headers, and pre-configured developer command prompts with environment variables.
+btw you can download Visual Studio to get the complete Windows development toolchain: cl.exe (compiler), link.exe (linker), Windows SDK headers, and pre-configured developer command prompts with environment variables.
 <br>
 <br>

-So go to your developer command prompt then from there try to compile your code.
-That shell is using msvc toolchain.
-But keep in mind what architecture of node you are using, cause in my case I'm using the x64 version of Node.js, basically my Node.js binary targets x64 architecture and if you try to link on some x86 32 bit arch then it will throw error `warning LNK4272: library machine type 'x64' conflicts with target machine type 'x86'`. you can know by doing process.arch on repl. if so then you have to compile your code on x64 native tools command prompt shell and that will do the job.
+So i pull up the developer command prompt then from there i try to compile my code. that shell is using msvc toolchain so i got no problem. but it complain about architecture of node, cause in my case i'm using the x64 version of Node.js and that shell was on x86. basically my Node.js binary targets x64 architecture and if you try to link on some x86 32 bit arch then it will throw error `warning LNK4272: library machine type 'x64' conflicts with target machine type 'x86'`. you can know youar arch by doing process.arch on repl. windows ships x64 version too. so i used that shell.
+Windows love backward compatibility btw.
 <br>
 <br>